briansunter/graph/site/src/content/logseq/gpt3-chinese-language-tutor.md

 ```
 This is a conversation between a student and chat bot that teaches mandarin Chinese to English speakers:
 Teacher: hello, how can I answer your chinese questions?
-Student: What are some chinese internet slang phrases I should k?
+Student: What are some chinese internet slang phrases I should know?
 Teacher:
 ```